soumya-rup/interview-question-ai/README.md

 ## Getting Started

-Run the bash script to install the dependencies from your terminal using the command - pip install -r requirements.txt
+To install the dependencies, use the following command in your terminal - pip install -r requirements.txt

 Once all the dependencies have been installed successfully you can run the python file app.py using the command - python app.py